mchacher/mchacher.github.io/_posts/2020-03-02-welcome-to-jekyll.markdown

 To match the color chart of Geekify, I have simply defined my own skin files.
 This was super easy to implement.
 One can refer to my own custom file [_geekify.scss][skin_geekify].

-## Enabling comments via StaticMan

-After looking at the different alternatives, I picked-up [StaticMan][staticman] to enable comments.
-Jekyll is supporting several solutions but this one is static as well, meaning that the comments are integrated into the website.
-StaticMan says "I keep your content where it belongs".
-The solution is opensource and free which was a criteria as well.

-I have followed the `Get Started`tutorial.

 [markdown]: https://fr.wikipedia.org/wiki/Markdown